MAPF-Competition/Start-Kit/Prepare_Your_Submission.md

 * In the root of your code base, run the command `./RunInDocker.sh`.
 This script will automatically generate a Dockerfile to build the Docker image based on `pytorch/pytorch:2.4.1-cuda11.8-cudnn9-devel`.
 * However, image `pytorch/pytorch:2.4.1-cuda11.8-cudnn9-devel` only support linux/amd64 os/architecture.
 If you are using another os/architecture (e.g. MacOS with Arm CPUs) and do not use GPU, you could use [ubuntu:jammy](https://hub.docker.com/layers/library/ubuntu/jammy/images/sha256-58148fb210e3d70c972b5e72bdfcd68be667dec91e8a2ed6376b9e9c980cd573?context=explore) as a replacement, by running the script with a base image specified: `./RunInDocker.sh ubuntu:jammy`.
-* It will copy your codes to the Docker Environment, install dependencies listed in `apt.txt` using apt-get, and compile your code using `compile.sh`.
+* It will copy your codes to the Docker Environment, install dependencies listed in `apt.txt` using apt-get and python packages in `pip.txt` using pip, and compile your code using `compile.sh`.
 * You are inside the docker container when the script finishes.
 * You can run the compiled program inside the Docker container now.
 * The docker image name `<image name>` is `mapf_image` and the container name `<container name>` is `mapf_test`.